 Today I've got a recipe that is the epitome of the Eat the Rainbow philosophy: Rainbow Salad Rolls.

-They come together fairly quickly, especially if you do meal prep one day a week and have sliced veggies ready to go.
+They can also be made in 10 minutes or less!
+Especially if you do meal prep one day a week and have sliced veggies ready to go.

 I use a variety of veggies that create the rainbow effect - because again, food should also be beautiful and FUN to eat!